 So, what is causing the disconnect?
 What would it take to get more travelers to put money behind what they believe?

-Contribution to post by Nicole Rutledg
+Contribution to post by Nicole Rutledge

 travelhorizons™ is a survey of travel intentions of Americans that is put out four times a year.
 It is co-authored by the U.S. Travel Association and Ypartnership.